Italian Greyhound Dogs

 The Italian Greyhound is an ancient breed.
-Skeletons have been found dating back 2,000 years, but their original function has been lost over time.
-They were probably bred as companions and to catch small rodents.
-It spread to Europe by the middle Ages and became a popular breed with nobility and Royalty.
-They are classed as Sighthounds, have excellent vision and are quick when prey is spotted.
+Skeletons have been found dating back over 2000 years, but their original function has been lost over time.
+They were most likely used as companions and to hunt and catch small rodents.
+They spread throughout Europe during the Middle Ages and became a popular breed amongst Royalty and Nobility.
+They are classed as sighthounds, have excellent vision and are quick when prey is spotted.

 Their short coat requires minimal grooming.
 Health wise they are a reasonably long lived breed; apart from leg breaks, they are prone to cataracts, Progressive Retinal atrophy (PRA) and sometimes epilepsy.

-Health problems that may affect Italian Greyhounds include a range of dental diseases, epilepsy, leg fractures, progressive retinal atrophy (PRA: degeneration of the retina which can lead to blindess), some skin diseases and patellar luxation (dislocation of the knee cap).
+Italian Greyhounds are prone to a range of dental diseases, and may sometimes suffer epilepsy, leg fractures, progressive retinal atrophy (PRA: degeneration of the retina which can lead to blindness), skin diseases, and patellar luxation (dislocation of the knee cap).

 - Status: Common